-6 Small group follow-up meetings were held following the November and December 2015 presentations on proposed program ideas, for proposals that required further discussion.
-See http://www.ilsag.info/small_group_planning_calls.html.
-Three calls were held in April and May 2016 to discuss follow-up on cost-effectiveness issues.

-• Confidential Negotiation Meetings: Non-financially interested stakeholders that intervene in EE Plan dockets and expressed an interest in reaching settlement participated in confidential negotiation meetings with individual Program Administrators on issues related to preliminary portfolio EE Plans.
-The goal of negotiation meetings was to reach consensus on open issues and develop stipulated agreements.
+- Large Group SAG meetings: Large group SAG meetings were held on a monthly basis during the Planning Process, from September 2015 to June 2016.
+Large group meetings were open to all interested SAG participants. - Small Group SAG meetings: Small group SAG meetings on specific proposal topics were scheduled during the Planning Process, as follow-up to the November and December 2015 SAG meetings.
+Small group meetings were open to all interested SAG participants. - Follow-up SAG meetings: Follow-up meetings on specific topics were scheduled during the Planning Process, as needed.
+Follow-up meetings were open to all interested SAG participants. - Confidential Negotiation Meetings: Non-financially interested stakeholders that intervene in EE Plan dockets and expressed an interest in reaching settlement participated in confidential negotiation meetings with individual Program Administrators on issues related to preliminary portfolio EE Plans.
+The goal of negotiation meetings was to reach consensus on open issues and develop stipulation agreements.
 Several Program Administrators requested that parties execute confidentiality agreements prior to participating in confidential negotiations.